bbc/newslabs-Text_Analytics/README.md

 ## Text Mining

-As part of the [Trust Project](http://thetrustproject.org/), which is exploring the role of trust in news, BBC News Labs has developed two prototypes to encourage trust in news content.
+There is great potential in the use of data science and text mining to extract new insights about news.
+Analysing vast amounts of text can tell us more about the trustworthiness of content.
+As part of the [Trust Project](http://thetrustproject.org/), which is exploring the role of trust in news, Google Fellows at BBC News Labs have developed two prototypes to encourage trust in news content.
 One of these prototypes is the Stat Index.

 ### Stat Index